n00b-bot/Elasticburp-NG/README.md

 # Features
 - Requests Sharing

-Make easier sharing request with your teammate by hash.
+Make it easier to share any request with your teammate using a hash.
 - Advanced Search

 Advanced Search using KQL(Kibana Query Language) but you need to install [QueryBuilderApi](https://github.com/n00b-bot/QueryBuilderApi) plugin on Kibana.